How to get a First Class in Law

 3. Display a proper understanding of the material- A way to do this is to spend time explaining ideas clearly.
 If you cannot explain something clearly, you probably need to go back for a second and make it clear in your mind.
 You might be able to fool some people sometimes by fudging explanations, but you will never excel doing this!
 The marker wants to see that you have properly understood the material!
 You can’t properly understand the material without reading it!
 Don’t just do the textbook reading, try and read articles that cover that area.
 Most times you would find these articles in your core reading or further reading, or in the footnotes of your textbook.
 It's funny, as law students we tend to run away from the further reading even when they could make your marks increase by a huge margin!
 The thing with articles and secondary material in general, is that they address the tensions in the law directly and offer varying standpoints on them.
 They give you different views that you might have been blind to earlier.
 Whereas the textbook just gives you a broad description.
 So don’t just put articles that you have not read in your references (lol) Actually read them!
 They could make your marks increase by a lot!

 4. Structure- With structure, everyone is different.
 If you have a way that you already write your essays and it works for you then that’s awesome, ignore this.
 However, a clear and failsafe way of writing an essay will have a clear introduction spelling out the general structure and argument of the essay.
 The second paragraph will explain the question and contextualize it, the third will present a way of constructing an answer to the question and the following three or four paragraphs will build on this in whatever way you think is appropriate for the question itself.
 Your final paragraph would be a conclusion, but should NOT be plucked out of thin air and say something seemingly at random.
+Your conclusion should not address points that have not been discussed earlier in your essay.
 If it does, why is it not earlier in your essay?
 Don’t have surprises lurking at the end of your essay or anything like this; this is not the time for creative writing.
 This is not to say that creative writing has no merit however (I do a lot of creative writing in my spare time, but this is not what we are here for).
 In your essay, you need to make sure the reader understands what you are saying.
 So make sure your conclusion addresses points already discussed in your essay!

 5. Do the hard questions! – A lot of the time with law, you get to select the questions you want to answer.
 And in every exam/coursework, you have the hard questions and the easy questions.
 You know the ones I’m talking about, that straightforward question on the exam that you just feel is definitely a gift from God.
 And a lot of law students might not know this, but a lot of the time law teachers put these questions there intentionally.
 I call them ‘safety-net’ questions, they’re put there for people that haven’t really developed enough depth with the subject matter to discuss it deeper.
 A lot of the time, you’d see that easy question on the paper and you’d have a sigh of relief like, “yesss! this is the one.”
 But before you get too excited and see this as a gift from your teacher, you might need to calm down and realize that this is actually a trap, yes! a trap!
 Especially if it’s law.
 The reason being, questions like this, although very straightforward and relatively simple, they do not give you the opportunity to engage deeper with the material, and display your analytical skills, due to their straightforward nature.
 In other words, because they are so straightforward, there is little room to display your brilliance and originality- factors that contribute to scoring high marks on law essays.
 So while these questions are easy to answer, there’s a limit to how high you can score on them.
 So you’d probably easily get a 2:1 on these questions, but don’t be surprised when you don’t get a first on them, even though you answered them to the best of your ability.
 Essentially, there isn’t really anything profound or original (i.e. different from what every other person is saying) that you can say when answering these easy questions.
 I’m talking about questions like ‘the three certainties’ in property law or Austin’s theory of ‘sanctions’ in Jurisprudence (that’s all I can remember for now but I’d update this page once I remember more examples.)
 These areas are relatively easy to test on compared to their more difficult counterparts.